Available in Kindle, Brilliance audio and audible as well as print

 The family's spirits were not, however.

 "My father never allowed his discouragement to surface.
 It ate at his health, but left his spirit undamaged.
 His family had owned and managed the largest private investment bank in Egypt.
 In five generations the Mosseri [the author's paternal] family had owned and managed the largest private investment bank in Egypt.
 In five generations the Mosseri family had built a considerable fortune, had achieved dizzying heights of ease and recognition, and had become woven into the financial, social and political fabric of the country that now disenfranchised him and claimed all that was his.
 My father internalized the wrenching dispossession and hid the frayed ends of the rupture from view as he set about reinventing himself and wresting a future for his wife and children.
 He had done it before as a very young man when fate had claimed the lives of his brother and father, and he would rise to this new challenge even as he faced middle age.
 My mother, too, plunged into the intricacies of loss and displacement without dwelling on her losses.
 She looked to the future with optimism and energy.
 As long as we were all safe, she could learn what was needed, and she could and did make do with what she had.
 Tangled and enmeshed in their own challenges and preoccupations, my parents were unwilling to recognize the extent of my distress.
-They deal with my pain in the only way they could, by attempting to ignore its existence as they struggled to build a new life for all of us."
+They dealt with my pain in the only way they could, by attempting to ignore its existence as they struggled to build a new life for all of us."

 And now for a personal postscript.
 Jean Naggar, a leading literary agent, has been a close colleague of mine for many years, and she and her husband Serge (who occupies a warm and wonderful place in her memoir) have dined with my wife and me on a number of occasions.
 Yet, until I read her book, I knew absolutely nothing of her remarkable upbringing or the extraordinary world she has depicted so beautifully and tenderly.
 I was completely astonished by these revelations and have to wonder how one can know another person professionally without so much as a clue about her personal history.
 Which leads me to reflect, how many so-called close acquaintances do we know whom we actually do not know at all?